"Friends of Syria" seek humanitarian access in days

 "CHAOS AND CIVIL WAR"

-Asked if the group's call for Assad to provide humanitarian access would amount to an ultimatum, a second U.S. official who spoke on condition of anonymity told reporters: "It is a challenge."
+Asked if the group's call would amount to an ultimatum, a second U.S. official told reporters: "It is a challenge."

 The officials said Friday's meeting would focus on increasing humanitarian access, supporting the Syrian National Council opposition group in devising a transition plan, and coordinating sanctions.